-A touchback in football is a ruling on a play when a ball is dead in the endzone and the defensive team has possession.
-The ball has to have traveled into the endzone via the offensive team, typically via a kickoff or punt return.
+A touchback in football is a ruling on a play when a ball is dead in the end zone, and the defensive team has possession.
+The ball has to have traveled into the end zone via the offensive team, typically via a kickoff or punt return.
 Read on to learn all about touchbacks in football.

 Touchbacks can result from the following:

-- A kickoff or punt which lands in the end zone
+- A kickoff or punt that lands in the end zone

 - The offense fumbles the ball forward out of the end zone